National Parks

 The People of Chiricahua

 With a shard of ancient pottery, archeologists can date humans in the area about 8,000 years ago.
-They were hunter-gather people who harvested grasses, berries and herbs from the area.
+They were hunter-gatherers who harvested grasses, berries and herbs from the area.

-According to the National Park Service, the Chiricahua Apache lived in the area, and the Chokonen band of the Apache are most known with the area.
-A nomadic people, that clashed with others, especially the Spanish who arrived in the 1500s.
+According to the National Park Service, the Chiricahua Apache lived in the area, and the Chokonen band of the Apache is most known in the area.
+The Apache were nomadic people who clashed with others, especially the Spanish, who arrived in the 1500s.

 The Erickson Family, Swedish immigrants, settled in the area and built the Faraway Ranch.
 The area would eventually become a guest ranch until it was sold to the NPS and restored.

-During the Great Depression, President Roosevelt started the Civilian Conservation Corps to put young men to work.
-The CCC built up the national and state parks during the 1930s and a company arrived in Chiricahua at the time.
+During the Great Depression, President Roosevelt started the Civilian Conservation Corps to employ young men.
+The CCC built up the national and state parks during the 1930s, and a company arrived in Chiricahua at the time.

 picnic tables